 We started in 2007 when a group of friends gathered for dinner and the subject turned to abortion.
-They were concerned at the vast number of abortions (80,000 p.a, affecting one in three women) 1 and the devastating physical and psychological effects on women, 70 per cent of whom would have continued an unplanned or crisis pregnancy if just one significant person had encouraged them to do so.
+They were concerned at the vast number of abortions (80,000 p.a. at the time, now about 70-80,000) 1 and the devastating physical and psychological effects on women, 70 per cent of whom would have continued an unplanned or crisis pregnancy if just one significant person had encouraged them to do so.
 2

 Abortion is an irreversible decision, often made under duress, when a woman is vulnerable and usually without all the necessary information to make an informed choice.

 The founders decided that an ongoing, positive and beautiful national media campaign was needed to restart and reframe the life issue.

 We remain committed to the original mission to change the social consciousness of a nation until abortion is considered uncommon and unnecessary.